magnus-madsen/umonitor/README.md

 where `conf.d` is a directory containing your configuration files.

-Then open a web browser and navigate to `localhost:8025`.
+Then open a web browser and navigate to `localhost:8000`.
+If you have another service running on port `8000` then uMonitor will pick the first available port between `8000` and `8100`.

 ## Configuration ##
 The major components of uMonitor are the `service` and `monitor` declarations.